Oil stains remain after washing because detergents often can’t fully break down or lift the oil without proper pretreatment or washing techniques.

 Surfactants reduce surface tension between water and oily dirt so that grease particles can be suspended in water rather than sticking to fabrics.
 They form micelles—tiny spheres that trap oil inside while remaining soluble in water—which then rinse away during spinning cycles.

-Together surfactants and enzymes create a dynamic cleaning duo tailored for tackling complex organic soils like cooking oils or body fats embedded deep within textiles.
+Together, surfactants and enzymes create a practical cleaning combination for tackling organic soils like cooking oils or body oils embedded deep within textiles.

 Troubleshooting Persistent Oil Stains Post-Wash